 “It’s a kaleidoscope of community experiences; we have refugees, unemployed people looking for work experience, there’s such a variety – it really does tackle the misconceptions that you see in the media,” said Nyree Denney, Star and Shadow volunteer since 2007.
 In this non-hierarchical structure, every volunteer’s input and voice is equally important.

 For local people

 Serving three heavily deprived neighbourhoods, the Star and Shadow will again become a stepping stone for socially vulnerable and marginalised groups to access Newcastle’s wider cultural offer.
 Many of the other cultural organisations in the area can be intimidating or inaccessible – the Star and Shadow’s volunteer-led programme will be a point of entry to the region’s rich arts scene for people who might otherwise never access it.

-Communities from the surrounding areas will be drawn into both experience and direct the Star and Shadow artistic programme.
+Communities from the surrounding areas will be drawn in to both experience and direct the Star and Shadow artistic programme.
 There are few opportunities like it in the region for individuals, no matter their background, to get involved with artistic programming of high-quality art, music, and film events.
-Historically the Star and Shadow has been an incubator for emerging multi-disciplinary directors from socially marginalised backgrounds, and will resume being so again.
+Historically the S&S has been an incubator for emerging multi-disciplinary directors from socially marginalised backgrounds, and will resume being so again.